RasaHQ/rasa/docs/nlu/components.rst

           "L1_c": 0.1
           # weight of the L2 regularization
           "L2_c": 0.1
+          # Name of dense featurizers to use.
+          # If list is empty all available dense features are used.
+          "featurizers": []

     .. note::
         If POS features are used (``pos`` or ``pos2`), you need to have ``SpacyTokenizer`` in your pipeline.